 Melbourne City FC, alongside City Football Group clubs Manchester City FC and New York City FC, launched Cityzens Giving in 2014; a brand new program funded by the clubs' annual revenues that allows City fans to extend the ‘football effect’ to areas of need across the globe.
 Through Cityzens Giving, City wanted put fans at the heart of the decision making and sees a network of dedicated young leaders develop and deliver community football projects that have been created to tackle pressing issues affecting young people in their city including substance abuse, unemployment and disability inclusion.

-In the 2016 / 2017 campaign and for the third successive year, we asked supporters to make a difference to communities across the globe and were delighted by the staggering number of people who backed the campaign.
+In the 2017 / 2018 campaign and for the fourth successive year, we asked supporters to make a difference to communities across the globe and were delighted by the staggering number of people who backed the campaign.